 When made in the instant pot, pav bhaji is a simple one-pot affair.
 Here's a step-by-step breakdown.

-Step 1: Switch the instant pot to sauté and the oil, followed by the butter.
+Step 1: Switch the instant pot to sauté and add the oil, followed by the butter.
 Add onions and fry until translucent (3 minutes).
+Don't allow them to get browned.

 Step 2: Tip in the ginger-garlic paste and cook for 2 minutes on medium heat.
 Add the tomatoes, pav bhaji masala, and salt and cook until the tomatoes break down.
 Add a little water if the curry becomes too dry (5 minutes).